 - Paper and pen.

-forest fire or more in general a wildfire is an uncontrolled fire of vegetation occurring in vegetated areas, which can propagate in the surrounding forests.
+forest fire or, more in general, a wildfire, is an uncontrolled fire of vegetation occurring in vegetated areas, which can propagate in the surrounding forests.
 Forest fires are rarely caused by natural phenomena (such as lighting and volcanic eruptions) and more often caused by humans (negligence or voluntary).
 They can happen anywhere, anytime there is dry vegetation acting as fuel.
-After the ignition the behaviour of the fire depends by many factors, but it can become easily under control in case of highly flammable vegetation, very dry atmospheric conditions, and wind.
+After the ignition the behaviour of the fire depends by many factors, but it can become easily uncontrolled in case of highly flammable vegetation, very dry atmospheric conditions, and wind.

 The predisposing factors of forest fires are all the aspects that favour the ignition and the spread of fire.
 They are the elements of reference for developing risk prediction indicators:

 - Features of vegetation: flammability of different species, moisture content, the status of forests and their management

 - Climatic conditions: the factors that most influence forest fires behaviour are wind, humidity and temperature

 - Morphology of the terrain: it affects fires especially in presence of slope (the rate of spread increases in sloping soils).
 Also, exposure play a key role considering wind direction and the impact on fire behaviour.
 In addition, southwest exposed slopes are more prone to the action of the sun and therefore become dryer.